Boris is wildly wrong to claim that 2/3 serious and fatal cycling injuries are due to law-breaking

 Of course, contributing to a collision does not mean you have necessarily breached the rules of the road.
 Indeed these figures are only the impressions of the police officer making the initial report of the collision - they are not the results of any detailed investigation, let alone court action.

-There is one other source which Boris might have got confused with is some London-specific data for 2007, 2008 and 2010 (they didn't analyse 2009, and anyway, it's regrettably not a public document).
+There is one other source which Boris might have got confused with is some London-specific data for 2007, 2008 and 2010 (they didn't analyse 2009 for some reason).
 It shows who was making what manoeuvres when cyclists were seriously or fatally injured.

 Of all the cyclist KSI injuries for these 3 years, 5.3% involved red-light jumping or disobedience of a junction control by the cyclist, 15.1% by a driver or motorcyclist.
 A further 4.9% involved a cyclist riding off a pavement.
 Other data shows, unsurprisingly, that this is an offence much more likely to be committed by children - so it isn't actually an offence at all if they are aged under 10.